mcrio/Mcrio.Finbuckle.MultiTenant.RavenDb.Store/Readme.md

   an extended `CompareExchangeUtility` that will override the functionality for generating compare exchange key prefixes.
 See `CompareExchangeUtility.GetKeyPrefix` for predefined compare exchange key prefixes.

+### ID generation

+If using the provided `Finbuckle.MultiTenant.TenantInfo` class, `Id`  can be changed after object construction.
+By default set to `null` which implies HiLo identifier generation.
+Refer to official [RavenDB document](https://ravendb.net/docs/article-page/5.2/working-with-document-identifiers/client-api/document-identifiers/working-with-document-identifiers) about identifier generation strategies.

 ## Release History

 - **1.0.0**